frou/yt2pod/README.md

 flags:
   -config string
       path to config file (default "config.json") -data string
-        path to directory to change into and write data (created if needed) (default "data") -syslog
+      path to directory to change into and write data (created if needed) (default "data") -dataclean
+      during initialisation, remove files in the data directory that are irrelevant given the current config -syslog
       send log statements to syslog rather than writing them to stderr -version
       show version information then exit
 ```